c43ca5abf456aa20bc22/bouz1.github.io/index.md

 ## Projects
 ### [Web scraping](/projects/web_scraping/Web_scaping_V2.ipynb)
 <br>
 In this project, a sample way to gather the data from the web.
-As the gathering vehicle data such price, power ... from a France web site of second hand vehicles (www.lacentrale.fr)
+As the gathering vehicle data such price, power ... from a France web site of second hand vehicles [La Central](www.lacentrale.fr)
 <br>
 <a href="/projects/web_scraping/Web_scaping_V2.ipynb">
 <p align="center">